Think you want a career in GIS? Maybe you need to read this first.

-The breadth of exposure to new and exciting tasks is probably going to be limited, and the likelihood of mundane simple mapping tasks are much higher.
+The breadth of exposure to new and exciting tasks is probably going to be limited, and the likelihood of mundane simple mapping tasks is much higher.

-The public sector rarely moves fast and are not well known for being early adopters of new software or technology.
+The public sector rarely moves fast and is not well known for being an early adopter of new software or technology.
 Not to mention the notoriously difficult bureaucracy you will surely have to navigate (without a map).